 Just about everyone agrees that battling lawyers escalate a divorcing couple’s troubles, to no one’s benefit.
 In response, a new process has developed, called “collaborative divorce.”
 It involves working with lawyers, but the lawyers play a different role from the stereotypical bulldog litigator.

-You and your spouse each hire lawyers who are trained to work cooperatively and who agree to try to settle your case.
+You and your spouse each hire lawyers who are trained to work cooperatively and who agree to try to help you settle your case.
 Each of you has a lawyer who is on your side, but much of the work is done in cooperation.
-Each of you agrees to disclose all the information that’s necessary for fair negotiations, and to meet with each other and both lawyers to discuss settlement.
+You and your spouse agree to disclose all the information that’s necessary for fair negotiations, and to meet with each other and both lawyers to discuss settlement.
 You all agree that if your divorce doesn’t settle through the collaborative process, your original attorneys will withdraw and you’ll hire different attorneys to take your case to trial.
 The financial disincentive for this outcome should be obvious—you’d have to pay a second lawyer to get up to speed on your case and to do the trial work.

-Often other professionals—usually an accountant, actuary, and a therapist—are involved in the process.
+Often other professionals are involved in the process.
+Most often, your team will include coaches for both you and your spouse—mental health professionals trained to work with spouses in divorce.
+A neutral financial analyst can help you gather the necessary documents to assess and distribute your property.
 All of the people assisting with your divorce stay in touch with each other and work together to help you come up with an appropriate resolution.